 Practicing relaxing your muscles will also help you during childbirth, allowing the baby to pass safely through your vaginal canal and it also lessens the chance of vaginal tearing.

 When it comes to kegel exercises, consistency is the key.
 It will help you reach your goal and strengthen things down there faster.
 One helpful tip in doing your daily kegel is by setting aside at least 5 minutes, preferably after waking up, to do some kegels.

 Kegel exercises help in strengthening your pelvic muscles, but it takes time and patience to work.
 It usually takes at least 12 weeks before seeing some results, so keep doing your kegels and don’t give up too easily.

 Estrogen is the one that keeps your sexual organs healthy and keeps your pelvic muscles strong.
 Overtime, the amount of estrogen that the body produces also diminishes.
 Without estrogen, not matter how much or how religiously you do your kegels, the results will still be frustrating because there will be no estrogen to make the results stick.

-Luckily, you can still take herbs that are rich in high quality Kacip Fatimah to help maintain your tightness and tone down there.
+Luckily, you can still take herbs that are rich in high quality Kacip Fatimah, which you can get from Vagifirm.com, to help maintain your tightness and tone down there.